markevans/dragonfly/extra_docs/ActiveRecord.md

 Persisting
 ----------
-When the model is saved, a before_save callback persists the data to the {App}'s configured datastore (see {file:DataStorage.md DataStorage})
+When the model is saved, a before_save callback persists the data to the {Dragonfly::App App}'s configured datastore (see {file:DataStorage.md DataStorage})
 The uid column is then filled in.

     album = Album.new